A Universal HKR Theorem: Applications and complements

 \begin{proposition} \mylabel{iteratedHH} Let $k$ be a commutative $\bbZ_p$-algebra, and $A$ a commutative simplicial $k$-algebra.
 The iterated Hochschild cohomology $\HH^*_{\Enone}(A/k)$, carries a canonical filtration compatible with its $\Enone$-multiplicative structure, whose associated graded is the $\Einfinity$-algebra of $n$-shifted polyvectors on $X$. \end{proposition}

-The last proposition can be used, for instance, in order to define singular supports of coherent sheaves, or of sheaves of linear categories, over any base scheme.
-For instance, in the context of bounded coherent sheaves, this will allow us to extend the notion and construction of \cite{MR3300415}.
+The last proposition can possibly be used in order to define singular supports of coherent sheaves, or of sheaves of linear categories, over any base scheme.
+For instance, in the context of bounded coherent sheaves, this could allows one to extend the notion and construction of \cite{MR3300415}.